Palliative Care vs. Hospice Care: What’s the Difference?

-While palliative care can begin at diagnosis and during treatment of the disease—often a result of seniors’ most common health concerns—hospice care begins after treatment of the disease is stopped, when it is determined the patient will not survive the illness.
+While palliative care can begin at diagnosis and during treatment of the disease, and is often a result of seniors’ most common health concerns, hospice care begins after treatment of the disease is stopped, when it is determined that the patient will not survive the illness.

-Hospice care includes palliative care and addresses the patient’s physical, emotional, and spiritual needs as well.
+Hospice care includes palliative care, also addressing the patient’s physical, emotional and spiritual needs.

-Hospice assists with daily activities – administering medications, bathing, and dressing.
-It does not provide full-time caregivers and requires that a caregiver (family member or hospice visiting nurse) be present during this time.
+Hospice assists with activities of daily living such as administering medications, bathing and dressing.
+It does not provide full-time caregiving and requires that a caregiver (family member or hospice visiting nurse) be present during this time.